-As at 31 December 2022, the Society had £60.4m of assets pledged and encumbered with the Bank of England (BoE).
-The encumbered assets relate to a pre-positioned pool of mortgage collateral that are fully encumbered once drawdown is made.
-The society drew down £10m from the BoE thereby encumbering the entire mortgage collateral pool.
+As at 31 December 2023, the Society had £46.8m of assets pledged and encumbered with the Bank of England (BoE).
+The encumbered assets relate to a pre-positioned pool of mortgage collateral that are fully encumbered ready for drawdown to be made.